 Whether you use the tape simply to mark off edges of aisles so vehicle drivers can see how much room they have, or you add it throughout the facility to convey other information, you’ll quickly find it is very effective.

-Another great thing about industrial floor marking tape (similar to this) is that it is so inexpensive and easy to install.
+Another great thing about industrial floor marking tape is that it is so inexpensive and easy to install.
 This means you can improve the safety in many ways throughout the facility without dramatically impacting your overall safety budget.
 In addition, since high quality floor marking tape can last for years without any trouble, it is an excellent long term investment.

 You can use normal wall signs, signs that get placed on a post, banners that are hung from the ceiling or even floor signs.
 No matter where you need to have them placed, there are options available to meet that need.